A trace formula approach to control theorems for overconvergent automorphic forms: Hecke Actions and Automorphic Forms

 \section{Hecke Actions and Automorphic Forms}

 In this section we will first relate our Igusa varieties to the Shimura varieties and then define automorphic vector bundles and overconvergent $F$-isocrystals on them.
-Finally, the last subsection is devoted to a discussion of the various Hecke algebras acting on each finite level and the commutative subalgebra (the Atkin-Lehner ring) that acts on automorphic forms and that we will use in our control theorems.
+We will then go on to discuss the various Hecke algebras acting on each finite level and the commutative subalgebra (the Atkin-Lehner ring) that acts on automorphic forms and that we will use in our control theorems.
+Finally, the last section will discuss $p$-divisibility of the $U_{p}$-operator in this context, following Hida.